marcosnils/dockerfiles/dynamodb-local/README.md

 # What's in this image

 This image contains the latest AWS dynamodb-local version.
+It's also optimized so the image size is kept as small as possible.
 If you find that the dynamo version is outdated, just send a PR to this repo so docker hub will trigger a new build automatically

 ### start a dynamodb instance